 We explain in each review what the motherboard offers in terms of overclocking.
 Not all motherboards support this, and opting for a lower-cost motherboard without such features can also allow you to spend a little more on your graphics card, which can have a big impact on your final performance figures.

 If you want the latest ports and connectors including USB 3.1 Gen 2 (which supports transfers at twice the speed of USB 3.0 - also known as USB 3.1 Gen 1) then make sure you check this before ordering.

 It’s usually the graphics card that will determine the overall quality of your gaming experience.
 Once your processor is fast enough, it’s down to the graphics card to deliver the game to your screen.
 This is why we suggest gamers go for a Core i5 processor rather than the more expensive Core i7 as the difference in price will almost certainly serve you better spent on the graphics card rather than on the CPU.

 To ensure smooth gameplay, you generally want to achieve a minimum of 60 frames per second (fps) in your game.
 This is the limiting speed of most PC displays, so you won’t really need to go faster than this unless you have a high-speed gaming monitor that allows for faster refresh rates.

-Don’t worry too much about choosing between AMD and nVidia.
-As is usually the case, it’s down to which graphics card vendor has done a better job optimising any particular game for performance on its own cards.
+It's also worth bearing in mind that it can be down to which graphics card vendor has done a better job optimising any particular game for performance on its own cards.
 If you have an idea of which games you want to play, it can be worth investigating how well any given card performs with those particular games before you make your decision.